Post

 (A Reflection on Life with OCD and Depression)

-My OCD is not a quirk for organization.
-It is a merciless inquisitor, a dark artist that paints my deepest fears onto the canvas of my reality.
+My OCD is not a quirk for organization or cleanliness.
+It is a merciless inquisitor, a dark artist that paints my deepest fears onto the canvas of reality.
 Did you lock the door?
 Are you a bad person?
 What if you cause harm?
-The questions are endless, all demanding a certainty that life, by its nature, refuses to give.
-Working in perfect, cruel harmony is depression, a silent thief that leaches the color from the world and whispers that the entire struggle is futile.
-OCD constructs the cage of doubt; depression ensures I have no will to escape it.
+The questions multiply like cancer cells, each one demanding a certainty that life, by its very nature, refuses to give.

-I am both the prisoner and the warden of my own consciousness.
-I have tried all the tools—therapy, medication, mindfulness.
-Sometimes, there is a brief parting of the clouds, a fleeting glimpse of sunlight, but the storm always gathers again.
-Well-meaning people offer life rafts of advice—”stay positive,” “focus on the good”—but their words cannot cross the violent seas of my own mind.
-My envy is not for their happiness, but for their quiet; for the simple, unimaginable luxury of not being at war.
+Well-meaning people offer life rafts of advice: “Stay positive.”
+“Focus on the good things.”
+“Have you tried meditation?”
+Their words cannot cross the violent seas of my own mind.
+My envy is not for their happiness but for their quiet—for the simple, unimaginable luxury of not being at war with their own thoughts.

-This internal friction turns everyday tasks into Herculean labors.
 People praise my strength for enduring it, but I do not feel strong.
-I feel profoundly tired.
-Exhausted from a battle no one can see, a battle that resets every single morning.
+I feel profoundly tired—exhausted from a battle no one can see, a battle that resets every single morning like a cruel Groundhog Day of the soul.

-The hardest truth to confess, even to myself, is that after years of this, a happy ending feels like a story written for someone else.
-And this leads to a yearning that is so often misunderstood.
-It is not a desire for death.
+The hardest truth to confess, even to myself, is that after years of this relentless siege, a happy ending feels like a story written for someone else.
+This leads to a yearning that is so often misunderstood and feared.
+It is not a desire for death—not exactly.
 It is a desperate, primal desire for silence.
-It is a plea for a single moment of freedom from the screeching static of intrusive thoughts and the suffocating gravity of sadness.
-It is the simple, human wish to experience life without the constant noise of the war.

 I know this is a difficult truth to hear.
-I wish I could offer a message of triumphant healing.
-But this is my reality.
-This is my honest truth.
-Living with this is not a fight I expect to cleanly win.
+I wish I could offer a message of triumphant healing, a neat bow on the story of overcoming.
+But this is my reality, lived one exhausting day at a time.
+This is my honest truth, offered not for pity but for recognition.

-Until then, I face the storm each day, and I wait.
+Until then, I face the storm each day.
+And I wait.

 This post is licensed under CC BY 4.0 by the author.